 2000: While Hot Wheels, Barbies, and Beanie Babies were still part of Happy Meals, so, too, were fingerboards – mini skateboards that you’d absolutely recognize if you wore Jenko Jeans, gelled your hair, and rocked a silver chainlink necklace.

 2003: Kids were moving away from playing with toys to picking up video games.
 This led to Sega handhelds included with every Happy Meal purchase.
 The devices held retro mini games inspired by Sonic the Hedgehog and Super Monkey Ball.

 2004: The “Adult Happy Meal” was a way to appeal to the grown-ups instead of just the kids.
 The meal included a salad, bottle of Dasani water, small pedometer, and 15-minute fitness DVD related to yoga, core, cardio, or strength training.

 2006: Build-a-Bear opened its doors in 1997, and continued to grow well into the 2000s.
-For a limited time in May and June 2006, you could get these little teddies in your Happy Meals.
+For a limited time in May and June 2006, you could get cute little teddies in your Happy Meals.

 2007 – 2009: Hey McDonald’s, your 2000’s is showing!
-The Happy Meal toys from this time were inspired by American Idol, Cartoon Network shows, and Pirates of the Caribbean.
+The Happy Meal toys from this decade were inspired by American Idol, Cartoon Network shows, and Pirates of the Caribbean.
 Some restaurants even gave out Kidz Bop CDs.

 2020: McDonald’s joined other fast food brands, like Taco Bell and KFC, to offer truly original promotional merch.
 These limited edition candles, which are scented like ketchup, pickles, cheese, and other Quarter Pounder ingredients, sold out insanely fast.